 Flemo Farm is a new ½ acre urban farm located in Flemingdon Park.
 It is a community-owned and community-developed initiative.

-The Farm is the result of a collaboration between the Flemingdon Health Centre and FoodShare Toronto, with support from the City of Toronto, Weston Family Foundation, Park People, and Live Green.
+The Farm is the result of a collaboration between the Flemingdon Health Centre and FoodShare Toronto, with support from the City of Toronto, Weston Family Foundation, Park People, Live Green, and the Sheinburg Foundation.
 The Ontario Trillium Foundation funded the initial community-directed planning.

 A Steering Committee has been formed and the goal of the Farm is to develop a vibrant and sustainable farm and community-owned space.
 The Farm will be:

 - A beautiful and welcoming place for all